 - After making all coconut stuffing dumplings, cover it with a damp cloth to retain its moisture.

-Prepare the milk for making this dudh puli pitha
+How to prepare the milk for making dudh puli pitha

-- Take one-liter full-fat milk in a wide pan and put it on medium flame.
+- Take 1 liter of full cream milk in a wide pan and put it on medium flame.
 When the milk starts boiling then slow down the heat.
-First, add 3 crushed cardamom pods.
+First, add 3 crushed cardamom pods with its husk or skin, can use cardamom powder too.

 - Then add 1 cup of crushed or grated date palm jaggery or patali gur.
 Boil the milk for 15-20 mins.
 Even you may use sugar if khejur gur is not available around.